jannis-baum/git.zsh-dotfiles/README.md

 Check out the commented `.zsh` files for more detailed info!

+## Configuration

+Some of the fzf-based functions such as `gsi` use fzf-keybindings that you can customize by setting variables in your `.zshrc`.
+See [`options.zsh`](./options.zsh) for the list of all keybindings and their default values.

 ## Requirements

 To use these all features, you need to have the following tools installed and in